fsargento629/realista/README.md

 - Units in front of area
 - Capitalize bairro
-- Prompt in keur

 ### Near future plans

 - Better check_price, with a limit of tries,  an indications of how wrong you are and better condition for being correct
 - "Next house button" to keep playing
+- More photos

 ### Long term plans